Orrielel/BetterDiscordAddons/Plugins/CustomMediaSupport/readme.md

 * Audio: mp3, ogg, oga, wav, wma, m4a, aac, flac
 * Documents: pdf
 ##### Sites:
-* exhentai.org - galleries
+* exhentai.org - galleries (api)
-* 4chan.org - threads (using archive api)
+* 4chan.org - threads (api)
-* imgur.com - media info
+* imgur.com - media info (api)
-* gfycat.com - media info
+* gfycat.com - media info (api)
-* steamcommunity.com - file details, workshop
+* steamcommunity.com - file details, workshop (api)
 * pastebin.com - text
 * vocaroo.com - audio recordings
 * wotlabs - user signatures
 * wot-life - user signatures

 Data from exhentai, 4chan and steam workshop will be locally stored and can be viewed in the Archive Manager that's accessable from the cabinet icon which is to the right from the search bar.
+Sites marked with `(api)` requires embedding API turned on to work.

 Plugin is not present in PluginRepo because too lewd :^)